tegusi/libedooon/README.md

 # libedooon
-A Python warp of Edooon RESTful API.
+A Python wrap of Edooon RESTful API.

 ## Disclaimer